- Home

 Frames can be just as expensive as the artwork itself, and modern ones aren’t always the best quality.
 One tip for finding high-quality frames is to buy framed pictures from charity shops.
 While you might not love the picture that’s in there at the time you buy it, it will usually take seconds to replace and the frame may be better quality than buying a new budget one.

-When looking for frames, it’s useful to think outside the box too.
+It’s useful to think outside the box, too.
 Consider the size and shape you broadly need, and be ready to do some work yourself.
 If you don’t like the colour of the frame, for example, you may be able to repaint it.
-If your image is too small, you could use a mounting board, which is fairly cheap and instantly makes your picture appear more expensive.
+If your image is too small, you could use a mounting board.
+These are usually cheap to buy and can instantly make your picture appear more expensive.

 Katherine Young writes about a range of personal finance topics, but really enjoys getting into the nitty gritty of topics like the gender pension gap, savings, and everyday money-saving ideas.
 Katherine graduated with a degree in English Literature from Aberystwyth University, and now lives in South London with her husband.